WebOfTrustInfo/rwot11-the-hague/advance-readings/RWOT_2022_Enabling SSI for low-computational smart devices.md

-# Enabling SSI for low-computational smart devices
+# Enabling SSI for NFC, IoT and other smart devices
 By: Caspar Roelofs, [Gimly](https://www.gimly.io)

 Date: 24th of August 2022